List of songs recorded by Bring Me the Horizon

 Bring Me The Horizon performing at Rock am Ring.

-British rock band Bring Me the Horizon has recorded material for seven studio albums and two commercial releases, the most recent being Post Human: Survival Horror, released in 2020.
+British rock band Bring Me the Horizon has recorded material for seven studio albums and two commercial releases, the most recent being Post Human: Nex Gen, released in 2024.
 The band was formed in Sheffield, South Yorkshire in 2004 by Oli Sykes, guitarists Lee Malia and Curtis Ward, bassist Matt Kean and drummer Matt Nicholls.
 The band independently released their demo album The Bedroom Sessions locally in mid-2004, gaining some local traction until they were noticed by several labels and were signed to Visible Noise and Thirty Days of Night.
 Via the labels, they released their debut EP This Is What the Edge of Your Seat Was Made For on Visible Noise in late 2004 in Australia and 2005 in their home country where it reached number 41 on the UK Budget Albums Chart and was branded as deathcore by critics.
 Their subsequent debut album Count Your Blessings continued this sound and was released in 2006, it ended up cracking the UK Albums Chart, peaking at number 93 and debuting inside the top ten of the UK Rock & Metal Albums Chart.
 Due to the hype surrounding the band in online circles on platforms such as MySpace, they gained a quick following with the release of singles such as "Pray for Plagues" and "For Stevie Wonder's Eyes Only (Braille)", which lead to them being presented the 2006 Kerrang!
 Award for "Best British Newcomer" shortly after the album's release.
 The band would later fizzle out their early deathcore sound with the release of their follow-up second album Suicide Season in 2008 that would more prominently be known as metalcore, it would also end up becoming their first album to chart on the US Billboard 200.
 The album would also feature their first collaborations such as Sam Carter of Architects and JJ Peters of Deez Nuts.
 In 2009, Ward left the band due to personal differences, with rhythm guitarist Jona Weinhofen joining in his place.